WallarooLabs/wally/apps/arizona-source-app/WALLAROO_PERFORMANCE_TESTING_ARIZONA_SINGLE.md

 At this point, you will be ready to generate data.
 The options are:

-#### Create a really small file (150000 message) that you can loop through, should not have memory growth
+#### Create a really small file (150K message) that you can loop through, should not have memory growth

 ```
 ../../build/bin_cfggen/bin/pairgen -c pairgen_150K.cfg
 ```
-Each order needs a correspoding cancel or execute message.
+Your data files will appear in: /apps/dev/arizona/pairgen_150K.dat[*] Each order needs a correspoding cancel or execute message.
 Use the `full` file for loops.